chrisrodriguez-dev/sales-attainment-predictor/README.md

 AT&T Retail Sales Attainment Predictor

 This project is a machine learning-powered dashboard built with Streamlit, designed to forecast next month's sales attainment for AT&T retail sales representatives.
 It leverages historical performance data to provide data-driven predictions and insights.
+This is not for official use.

 Key Features